 Or perhaps… Your family is just plain dysfunctional and it is too unhealthy for you to be around them right now.

 Sometimes it doesn’t matter how much self-development work you have done, it’s too easy to get hooked into old patterns and roles.

 There is nothing more sticky than dealing with a dysfunctional family.
 You can spends thousand of dollars and hours into therapy but in 15minutes you can become hopelessly smashed in the same crazy dynamics and start acting and feeling the person you are trying not to be.

 All the training in assertiveness, and independence goes out the window and a mere sigh from your family members triggers a codependency so severe you end up signing over your house.

 While there are many strategies on how to survive such family gathering and avoid the subsequent mandatory melt down, sometimes the only way to say no to self-inflicted guilt and take care of yourself is to ditch the whole thing altogether.

-Check out the Wayside Chapel Christmas Day Street Party.
+Check out a Christmas Day Street Party.
 It’s main objective is to bring together the community.
 Every year, they put on a Christmas lunch with all the trimmings and fill the street with music and dancing.
 The event is a day for the whole community.
 Activities include: breakfast, Christmas church service, entertainment and Christmas lunch.